Best Activities to Playfully Encourage Pre-Writing Skills

 Handwriting is a skill that is developed over time.
 To master handwriting children need to combine fine motor skills, language, memory and concentration.

-Pre-writing skills are fundamental in developing the ability to write.
 Acquiring these skills will contribute to your child’s ability to hold and use a pencil, write, draw and colour.

 One of the best ways to encourage these skills is, of course, through PLAY!